sts10/tidy/readme.markdown

     -S, --remove-suffix
             Remove suffix words from new list

-        --sides-as-letters
+        --sides-as-base
-            When printing dice roll next to word in output, use letters to represent numbers higher than 10.
-Default is `false`, which will print double-digit numbers when necessary (e.g.
+            When printing dice roll next to word in output, print according to their base.
+            Effectively this means that letters will be used to represent numbers higher than 10.
+            This option also 0-indexs all dice values.
+This setting defaults to `false`, which will print double-digit numbers when necessary (e.g. 18-03-08)
-            18-03-08)

         --take-first <TAKE_FIRST>
             Only take first N words from inputted word list.
 If two or more word lists are inputted,